-Chapter 3: Student Affairs03:05:01 Student Rights and Freedoms (TBR Policy 03:02:04:00)
+Chapter 3: Student Affairs03:05:01 Student Rights and Freedoms

+TBR Policy 3.02.04.00 Student Rights and Freedoms

 Academic institutions exist for the transmission of knowledge, the pursuit of truth, the development of students, and the general well-being of society.
 Free inquiry and free expression are indispensable to the attainment of these goals.
 As members of the academic community, students should be encouraged to develop the capacity for critical judgment and to engage in a sustained and independent search for truth.
 Institutional procedures for achieving these purposes may vary from campus to campus, but the minimal standards of academic freedom of students outlined below are essential to any community of scholars.

 Freedom to teach and freedom to learn are inseparable facets of academic freedom.
 The freedom to learn depends upon appropriate opportunities and conditions in the classroom, on the campus, and in the larger community.
 Students should exercise their freedom with responsibility.